 When is Simone Biles competing at Paris Olympics?

-The American looks to return to the top of her game at the 2024 Olympics after a disappointing Tokyo Games by her high standards
+The American looks to return to the top of her game at the 2024 Olympics after suffering from ‘the twisties’ in a disappointing Tokyo Games

 Support truly